filiptronicek/blog/_posts/2020-10-17-cloud-storage.md

 ![Azure Blob storage logo](https://trnck.dev/0:/img/blob.png)

 ### 2.2 GCP Storage Buckets
-Google also provides a storage option on their Google Cloud Platform.
-It lacks a few features (like DragN'Drop), but it is a very good service used by a lot of big companies (including Kaggle, Twitter and others).
+Google also provides a storage option on its Google Cloud Platform.
+It lacks a few features (like DragN'Drop), but it is a very good service used by a lot of big companies (including Kaggle, Twitter, and others).

 [Google Cloud Storage options](https://cloud.google.com/storage)